Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Appendix C: Direct and inverse limits

 \section{Appendix C: Direct and inverse limits}

-\thesection{C} {C\arabic{equation}} In order to satisfy the more formal reader, we give here precise definition of the Lie algebra $\interinfin$ using direct-limit constructions.
+\thesection{C} {C\arabic{equation}} In order to satisfy the more formal reader, we give here precise definition of scaling limits of spin chains and define the Lie algebra $\interinfin$ using direct-limit constructions.
 We first remind a formal definition of the direct limit.
 A direct (or inductive) system is a pair $\{A_i,\phi_{ij}\}$ of a family of algebraic objects $A_i$ (vector spaces, algebras, {\it etc.}) indexed by an ordered set~$I$ and a family of homomorphisms $\phi_{ij}:A_i\rightarrow A_j$ for all $i\leq j$ satisfying the following properties: (i) $\phi_{ii}$ is the identity on $A_i$, and (ii) $\phi_{ik}=\phi_{jk} \phi_{ij}$ for all $i\leq j\leq k$.
 The \textit{direct limit} $A_{\infty}\equiv\varinjlim A_i$ of the direct system $\{A_i,\phi_{ij}\}$ is defined as the disjoint union $\coprod_i A_i/\sim$ modulo an equivalence relation: two elements $a_i\in A_i$ and $a_j\in A_j$ in the disjoint union are equivalent if and only if they eventually become equal in the direct system, {\it i.e.}, $a_i \sim a_j$ if there is $k\in I$ such that $\phi_{ik}(a_i)=\phi_{jk}(a_j)$.
 We obtain from this definition canonical homomorphisms $\phi_i: A_i\rightarrow A_{\infty}$ mapping each element to its equivalence class.
 The algebraic operations on $A_{\infty}$ are then defined using these maps.
-Recall also that an inverse or projective system of algebraic objects and its inverse limit can be defined in a similar way reverting order and arrows everywhere.
+Recall also that an inverse or projective system of algebraic objects can be defined in a similar way reverting order and arrows everywhere.
+So, we have a family of homomorphisms $\phi_{ij}:A_j\rightarrow A_i$, for all $i\leq j$, with similar to (i) and (ii) properties.
+The \textit{inverse limit} is then defined as a particular subobject (subalgebra/subspace) in the direct product of the $A_i$'s:

+The inverse limit $A$ is equipped with canonical projections $\proj_i:A\to A_i$ defined by taking the $i$th component of the direct product.